Christ14n97/Christ14n97/README.md

 For my MSc thesis, I am developing a machine learning-guided workflow to identify biomarkers in metabolomics; acquiring skill in data sciences and bioinformatics.
 This lead to my current project: *development of a Python class to automatize unsupervised and supervised multivariate analysis*.

-Since december 2021 I am working also as a freelancer at Fiverr, you can find my profile in the last section :)
+Since december 2021 I am working also as a freelancer at Fiverr, where I am developping my personal brand: CP-Analytics.
+You can find my profile in the last section :)

 Currently, I am seeking of new projects, preferable, at the interface between IT and life science, where I can make use and refine my computational skills.